Classification and predictive vegetation mapping of rangelands

 We choose an inductive GIS modelling approach for the predictive vegetation mapping at Al Jabal al Akhdar based on the analysis of field collected data.
 The environmental data for such a modeling approach were either obtained from existing digital datasets (geology map, grazing intensity) or derived from a Digital Elevation Model (altitude) and a recent LANDSAT satellite image (NDVI).
 The spatial information on the vegetation attribute of interest (type) was derived from the vegetation samples and the classification results of a previous analysis (Brinkmann et al, 2008), as well as further field observations (70 additional vegetation sample points and 123 validation plots).

+A classification tree analysis was performed with the vegetation sample data set to examine the presence/absence of the vegetation types against six selected spatial environmental variables (topographic location, geology type, NDVI, altitude, distance to the settlement, grazing intensity).
+The logic contained in the decision rules derived by the statistical analysis was used to build a decision tree classifier for the predictive vegetation mapping.
 All spatial information was resampled to a 5m Grid within ArcGIS 9.2 and exported as separate image files for a spatial subset of 10 km².
 To model the distribution of vegetation types we used the interactive decision tree tool of the remote sensing software ENVI 4.3 and applied the decision rules (Figure 2) to the multiple image dataset.
 This modeling approach classified 97 % of the plant communities within the learning data set correctly

 Figure 2.
 ENVI’s decision tree classifier for the six rangeland vegetation types and. the oasis agriculture areas of the Jabal al Akhdar (simplified).
 SD = Sideroxylon mascatense - Dodonaea viscose; OF = Olea europaea - Fingerhuthia africana, AL = Acacia gerrardii - Leucas inflata, MP = Moringa peregrina - Pteropyrum scoparium; ZN = Ziziphus spina-christi - Nerium oleander, JET = Juniperus- Euphedra-Teucrium zone above 2200 m a.s.l